Marcelooll/credit-fraud-detector/README.md

 streamlit run app.py
 ```

-Access the dashboard at `http://localhost:8501`.
+Access the dashboard at your local host, or deploy it if you wish so.

 ---